Team2168/2018_Offseason_Project/README.md

 ### Turret
 - 1 Spark Motor Controller
 - 1 Analog Input - potentiometer for rotational position feedback (turret angle)
-- 2 discrete inputs (limit switches) for end of travel detection.
+- 2 Digital inputs (limit switches) for end of travel detection.
 These should prevent further rotation in the direction of travel that was triggered.

 ### Shooter Indexer
 - 1 Spark Motor Controller for the indexer roller